RhianMackintosh/2-Player-Game/README.md

 # 2-Player-Game
-2 player game using pygame
+Little collaboration project exploring a bit of pygame to make a simple 2 player game.